-Dean, Dr. Ed Stetzer
+Dean and Program Director, Dr. Ed Stetzer

-The Doctor of Ministry is for maturing ministry and church leaders who want to deepen their faith, grow in wisdom, and develop as thought leaders and skilled practitioners for long-term fruitfulness in ministry.
+The Doctor of Ministry is for seasoned ministry and church leaders who want to deepen their faith, grow in wisdom, and develop as thought leaders and skilled practitioners for long-term fruitfulness in ministry.
 The D.Min. brings together biblical and theological scholarship, theological integration, reflective practice, ministry skills, and spiritual maturity.

 The Wheaton D.Min. program is open to students with an M.Div. or a master’s degree in Bible, theology, or a ministry-related field.

 The Doctor of Ministry at Wheaton College is an advanced ministry leadership degree that will equip you as an academically grounded, spiritually maturing, and practically skilled leader to serve Jesus Christ and His Kingdom.
 This doctoral program is designed to be academically rigorous, focused on contextually relevant ministry praxis, and will continue MML’s ethos of developing spiritually formed leaders who will minister in multicultural environments.

 - Advanced Theological Integration: The D.Min. program gives graduates the ability to engage cultural context with advanced theological acumen and critical thinking.

 - In-Depth Contextual Competency: The D.Min. program gives graduates the ability to identify and frame crucial ministry issues.

 - Strategic Planning and Implementation: The D.Min. program equips graduates to enhance their impacts as ministerial leaders.

 - Personal and Spiritual Maturity: The D.Min. program enables graduates to reinvigorate and deepen vocational call and extend tenure in ministry.
 D.Min. programs are integrative in that they are focused on spiritual, personal, moral, and ministerial formation.